msobanjo/courseware/topics/cloud/modules/cloud-enabling-technologies/README.md

 ### Powerful, inexpensive server computers

-In order to get the pool of interchangeable resources required by a cloud, we need to be able to buy lots of servers and configurable them, and they need to be reasonably powerful.
+In order to get the pool of interchangeable resources required by a cloud, we need to be able to buy lots of servers that are configurable, and they need to be reasonably powerful.

 Building a data centre is a specialist skill, and there are standards and bodies of knowledge related to it.

 Data centres are becoming increasingly efficient and cheap, to the extent that it is possible to get a containerised `modular data centre` shipped to you.

-When choosing a cloud provider, they will probably be able to document the standards to which their data centre adheres.
+When choosing a cloud provider, they should be able to document the standards to which their data center adheres.

 TIA-942 and Uptime Institute are the two best-known examples.